healeycodes/healeycodes.com/posts/when-im-sad-my-computer-sends-me-a-cat.md

     image.save(path)
 ```

 I used Python's `SimpleHTTPRequestHandler` to serve my static files.
+This is the same server that runs when you serve files with the famous one-liner `python -m http.server`.

 My plan was to have no backend running for this, and while that's still an achievable goal, I found it quicker to write the API glue code in Python.
 When I realised that I needed an API route to handle the "send cat" event I was about to install Flask when I realised I could just .. keep on using this simple server by adding this hack:

 ```python
 class HttpRequestHandler(http.server.SimpleHTTPRequestHandler):